abd-313/BIA601_GA_Feature_Selection/README.md

 From there, you can:
 - Upload your numeric dataset (`.csv`)
+- Alternatively, provide a link to the CSV file
 - Specify the **target column name**
 - Run the **Genetic Algorithm**
 - View model comparisons and results visually